wrenchchatrepo/lookerhelp/README.md

 1. **Access**
    - Must have an active LookerHelp subscription
+   - **Important**: You must accept an invitation to join the lookernomicon.slack.com workspace
    - Bot available in your Slack workspace
    - Can be used in direct messages or channels